kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 * Time: 02/01/2016 13:00
 * Offset(from UTC): -240

-You can read more about currently supported dimensions [here](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.html).
+To learn more about supported dimensions, we recommend reading the [Dimensions Dictionary](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.html).

 ## Metrics
 These events provide a basis for creating metrics, which are later presented in insights reports.
 Metrics refer to the data that Kaltura Video Insights collects, which are quantitative measurements.
 These measurements can assess user actions (such as user activities, plays, comments, drop offs, etc.), resource consumption (such as bandwidth, storage, transcoding, etc.) or quality of experience characteristics (such as buffering time, average bitrate etc').
 The collected and aggregated data is accessible through the Data Retrieval API.
 Some of these metrics will become available in the upcoming versions.
 As the Video Insights Platform is being developed, more and more metrics are supported.

-You can read more about the currently supported metrics [here](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/MetricsLexicon.html).
+To learn more about supported metrics, we recommend reading the [Metrics Dictionary](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/MetricsLexicon.html).

 ## Aggregations